 The West still find us exotic.
 Many of the developed countries still find it odd that an African can write proficiently and with lots of intellectual acumen deserving of their awards.
 And we have done it so many times.
-I guess it does not matter how many times we get a Nobel or Caine or Commonwealth or Etisalat or any other “prestigious” award, we will never be seen as anything less than exotic thick-lipped Africans who are so rare we need some western award to be reminded that we are also great writers.
+I guess it does not matter how many times we get a Nobel or Caine or Commonwealth or Etisalat or any other “prestigious” award, we will always be seen as exotic, thick-lipped Africans who are so rare we need some western award to be reminded that we are also great writers, artists and creators.
 Having said all this, there are still good reasons for not only winning, but also entering these awards.

 So why are these awards a good exercise for African literature?

 Entering these awards is an experience – for the publisher and for the author.
 The publisher gets the due recognition and you often compete against the best writing from all over the world.
 It is always wonderful to know that you are judged alongside some of the best writers of your generation.
 I guess it is even a more fulfilling experience to win such an award – emerging victorious among your peers.
 The experience goes beyond that – especially for a publisher is that you can certainly prove that your house is publishing worthy literature.
 This works wonders for indie publishers … the world starts knowing your name and you actually prove that even smaller, independent and often not-so-rich publishing establishments do compete on the equal stage.